-JMU maintains a GIS map with a corresponding database that contains the locations and attributes of the storm sewer system, structural best management practices, and MS4 outfalls that the university is responsible for within their municipal jurisdiction.
+JMU maintains a GIS map with a corresponding database that James Madison University's MS4 system interconnects with contains the locations and attributes of the storm sewer system, structural best management practices, and MS4 outfalls that the university is responsible for within their municipal jurisdiction.
 The MS4 map and corresponding database have been updated to reflect any changes to the MS4 occurring on or before June 30 of the reporting year.